 1899: Birthdate of Herman Shinbang, the University of Manitoba School of Medicine who served in Palestine during WWI the 40 Battalion of the Royal Fusiliers, retired from the practice of medicine “due to permanent disabilities, and served a Major in the U.S. Army Medical Corps during WW II.

-1903: In “The Jewish Massacre Denounced,” published today reported that “The anti-Jewish riots in Kishinev, Bessarabia, are worse than the censor will permit to publish.
+1903: In “The Jewish Massacre Denounced,” The New York Times reported that “The anti-Jewish riots in Kishinev, Bessarabia, are worse than the censor will permit to publish.
 There was a well laid-out plain for the general massacre of Jews on the day following the Russian Easter.
 The mob was led by priests, and the general cry, "Kill the Jews," was taken up all over the city.
 The Jews were taken wholly unaware and were slaughtered like sheep.
 The dead number 120 and the injured numbered about 500.
 The scenes of horror attending this massacre are beyond description.
 Babes were literally torn to pieces by the frenzied and bloodthirsty mob.
 The local police made no attempt to check the reign of terror.
 At sunset the streets were piled with corpses and wounded.
 Those who could make their escape fled in terror, and the city is now practically deserted of Jews."

 1906: Birthdate of Richard Rado the “German-born British mathematician” who fled Germany following the rise of the Nazis.